Is Cocaine a Stimulant or Depressant?

 What Are the Different Types of Cocaine?

 While most people know about powdered cocaine, there are actually two main types of cocaine: powder and crack.
-Powder is the most common form, typically sold as a fine white or off-white powder.
+Powder is the most common form, typically sold as a fine white or off-white powder, and is usually in the form of cocaine hydrochloride.
+Cocaine hydrochloride is a water-soluble salt that can be snorted or dissolved and injected, and it has a history of traditional use by indigenous people of South America for its stimulant effects.
 Crack cocaine is a more potent form of cocaine that has been chemically altered with a water-insoluble base to create small, rock-like crystals which are heated to produce vapors.

 Alternatively, freebase cocaine uses a highly unstable process to turn the drug into a smokable form.
 While some people still use the term free-basing, the original method has been abandoned for “safer” alternatives due to its explosive and often deadly results.